ultimate271/notes/dastoyevsky/brothers02.03.md

 times tried.
 Only I am in doubt....
 Oh, you light of ours! is it true or false, and would it be right?”

+#### He remarks that such action would be sorcery, and offers alternative, to pray for his protection and help from God
 “Don’t think of it.
 It’s shameful to ask the question.
 How is it possible to pray for the peace of a living soul?
 And his own mother too!
 It’s a great sin, akin to sorcery.
 Only for your ignorance it is forgiven you.